-- 1. Only use pesticides when necessary.
-Pesticide use is not economical unless the damage caused by the pest you are controlling is at least greater than the cost of the pesticide application, and only then when no other practical, effective options are available. - 2.
+- 1. Only use pesticides when necessary: When the damage caused by the pest you are controlling is greater than the cost of the pesticide and no other, effective options are available. - 2.
 Use the appropriate material for the pest. - 3.
 Use the recommended rate of the material.
-Do not use a higher or lower rate than listed on the label. - 4.
+Do not use a lower rate than listed on the label. - 4.
 If more than one treatment is needed when the same pest is present, rotate pesticide mode of action (MOA) between treatments.